zchryr/zsync/README.md

 ### The Future
 I want to add more error checking/handling into this project.
 I'm sure I can also add a lot more visibility into things, so more to come on that.
+I might add Slack functionality into this later.